moagstar/namedtuple2/README.rst

 ====

 - Better docstrings (by monkey patching _class_template)
-- Only rename > 2.7
+- Only rename parameter > 2.7
 - Signature in python3 instead of getargspec
 - Sphinx, readthedocs
+- test with tox
 - travis, appveyor, circle
 - setup.py pypi
-- test with tox
-- Add test for memoize function
-- Find some way of only displaying the output when verbose==True
 - Don't lose additional methods in class decorator?
 Maybe create a class that is a child of the namedtuple
 - Add some documentation info about the philosophy behind define the signature
 - take a look at some alternative memoize implementations and use the best (see http://code.activestate.com/recipes/578231-probably-the-fastest-memoization-decorator-in-the-/ and https://wiki.python.org/moin/PythonDecoratorLibrary#Memoize)